tobyWorland/tw-monitor/readme.md

 1. You will want to flash `builds/target_flash/monitor/monitor_flash` to your board.
 2. Check the serial console (115200bps, no parity, one stop bit, no flow control) for the menu.
-3. Disconnect your debugger and reset, you may need to cut power.
+3. Disconnect your debugger and reset, you will need to cut power.
 4. If the serial terminal reports "Halting debug?
 YES" try step 3 again.

-This means the hardware debugger will take priority and the debug monitor exception will NOT get triggered on breakpoints.
+"Halting debug" means the hardware debugger is connected.
+The hardware debugger will akways take priority over the debug monitor exception on debug events.

+## Help system
-Hit '?' to get a list of actions when given a prompt.
+Most user input is handled with menus defined in `menu.c` You can hit '?' to get a list of actions at any menu.

+Keys prefixed with "C-" are keys with control held.
+So "C-r" means press `ctrl` with `r`.